How to view and monitor device details in Hexnode UEM

 Device monitoring and management is essential to ensure data security for businesses of all sizes.
-More and more organizations are resorting to telecommuting that they cannot afford to leave their devices unattended due to the growing security concerns.
+More and more organizations are resorting to telecommuting because they cannot afford to leave their devices unattended due to the growing security concerns.
 Hence, these setbacks are driving enterprises to use modern device management solutions to attend to their large fleet of devices.

 With Hexnode, you can have a hawk’s eye view of all your managed devices and apply granular management controls over the air.
 Its monitoring capabilities make sure that the endpoints always adhere to the organizational policies.
 The device details page in Hexnode offers effortless management of Apple, Android, and Windows devices.